Feeling overloaded and exhausted? Learn how to triage your calendar to find time for self-care in your busy schedule.

 - How can I bundle tasks efficiently?
 We all have errands we can’t ignore.
 Is there a way to do them more effectively – using less time?

 - Where is my village?
 Other people are dealing with the same things you are.
-So work together and then everyone can be efficient with their time.
+So, work together, and then everyone will be efficient with their time.
 Form carpools or parent teams whenever possible.

-In closing, finding time to take better care of yourself is important.
-It may seem awkward at first, but if you use your values list before putting something on your schedule and assess and triage tasks after they’ve gotten on your schedule, you’ll eventually start chipping away at your overfilled calendar.
+In closing, finding time to take better care of yourself is crucial.
+It may seem awkward initially, but if you use your values list before putting something on your schedule and assess and triage tasks after they’ve gotten on your schedule, you’ll eventually start chipping away at your overfilled calendar.